 Exemption permits will not be issued for existing yards, trees and shrubs.
 However, if a circumstance of irreparable damage or undue hardship on a property owner is anticipated, up to two additional seven day exemption permits may be considered.

 Permits cost $55 plus applicable taxes and are issued by Utilities Kingston.
-Permits can be purchased in person at 85 Lappans Lane.
-Download the exemption permit form and bring it with you.
+Apply for a permit online.